dyatmarize/ParkingPOS/README.md

 #Note
-1. If you can't login from the .exe file or while running the project from IDE, I think its because the root and password configuration in JdbcDataObj.java, I haven't found the solution yet, because it's my first try to make a desktop application.
+1. If you can't login from the .exe file or while running the project from IDE, I think its because the root and password configuration in JdbcDataObj.java, I haven't found the solution yet, since it's my first try to make a desktop application.